carlosedp/vimfiles/README.markdown

     git clone git://github.com/carlosedp/vimfiles.git ~/.vim

-Then `cd` into the repo and run this to get the snippets submodule:
+Then `cd` into the repo and run this to get the submodules:

     git submodule init
     git submodule update